Vendryně: Etymology

 The name of Vendryně is of topographic origins derived from the toponymic base *vądr- tentatively connected with water.

 Geography

-Vendryně lies in the historical region of Cieszyn Silesia.
+Vendryně is located about 25 km east of Frýdek-Místek and 33 km southeast of Ostrava.
+It lies in the historical region of Cieszyn Silesia.
 It forms a conurbation with neighbouring Třinec, and is separated from Třinec by the river Olza, which flows along the western border of the municipal territory and intersects it at the narrowest point.